Lamont-Labs/QuantraCore/replit.md

 # QuantraCore Apex — Replit Project Documentation

 ## Overview

-QuantraCore Apex is an institutional-grade, deterministic AI trading intelligence engine for desktop use.
-It integrates an offline learning ecosystem (ApexLab), on-device neural assistant models (ApexCore V4 with 16 prediction heads), and a Hyperspeed Learning System for accelerated model maturity.
-The system supports all trading types (long, short, intraday, swing, scalping) primarily through Alpaca paper trading, emphasizing determinism, accuracy optimization, and self-learning.
-Its purpose is to provide a robust, self-improving platform with advanced risk management, database-backed ML persistence, and comprehensive reporting for both retail and institutional users.
-The project aims to deliver a self-improving platform for advanced risk management and comprehensive reporting.
+QuantraCore Apex is an institutional-grade, deterministic AI trading intelligence engine designed for desktop use.
+It features an offline learning ecosystem (ApexLab), on-device neural assistant models (ApexCore V4 with 16 prediction heads), and a Hyperspeed Learning System for accelerated model maturity.
+The system supports all trading types (long, short, intraday, swing, scalping) primarily through Alpaca paper trading, with a strong emphasis on determinism, accuracy optimization, and self-learning.
+Its core purpose is to provide a robust, self-improving platform with advanced risk management, database-backed ML persistence, and comprehensive reporting for both retail and institutional users.
+The project aims to deliver a self-improving platform for advanced risk management and comprehensive reporting, with a clear path towards commercialization through IP acquisition, licensing, SaaS, and mobile applications.

 ## User Preferences
 - **Communication:** Simple language with detailed explanations
 - **Workflow:** Iterative development with confirmation before major changes
 - **Coding Style:** Functional programming paradigms preferred